alphagov/datainsight-weekly-reach-recorder/README.md

 ## Format

-The expected format from the collector is:
+The expected format from the Google Drive collector is:

     {
       "envelope":{